WHO-DT: Subchannels

 In 2008, WHO-TV introduced Iowa's Weather Plus, a 24-hour weather channel affiliated with NBC Weather Plus.
 This station airs on digital channel 13.2 and Mediacom digital channel 246.
 Although the national feed of NBC's Weather Plus has been discontinued, the format continues with the new branding of "Iowa's Weather Channel".
 Besides the rolling weather coverage, it airs a repeat of WHO-DT's midday newscast at 2 p.m., as well as a children's E/I programming block on Saturdays from 7 to 10 a.m.
 On August 22, 2016, WHO-DT began broadcasting This TV on digital subchannel 13.4.
 In October 2019, subchannel 13.4 flipped to Court TV.
 In May 2023, "Iowa's Weather Channel" returned, but this time on 13.4, effectively dropping Court TV from its subchannel lineup.
+In May 2026, Cozi TV replaced Rewind TV.

 Analog-to-digital conversion

 WHO-TV launched digital television programming on channel 19 as WHO-DT on January 10, 2001.
 The station shut down its analog signal, over VHF channel 13, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal relocated from its pre-transition UHF channel 19 to VHF channel 13.

 With the conversion to digital, the station also retired the longtime WHO-TV call sign in favor of WHO-DT, a move opposite to what most other TV stations across the country have done (competitor WOI retained its "-DT" suffix as well).
 In the spring of 2011, the station unofficially changed its call letters to "WHO-HD".